gogradle/gogradle/README.md

     // build(dir('${GOPATH}/a/b')).asPackage('github.com/a/b',{})
 }
 ```

+## About Version
+A GolangDependency:

+- group: rootPath
+- name: path
+- version: unique identifier to locate a version of code, e.g. Git's commit

 The default produce strategy is:

 - If external module detected (e.g gopm/govendor/glide, including gogradle itself), it will be used.